Playing for Keeps: Keys to Running a Keeper League

 It's sad that you have to even think about collusion and cheating, but the reality is it can happen.

 You don't want people colluding together to make a super team.
 A super team is formed when two or more owners work together to make one team dominant via trades and/or pickups.
 Often, these underhanded owners have an agreement that the winnings will be split based on the super team's performance.
+This is especially harmful in a keeper league, as the super team can carry over for multiple seasons, hurting the competitive balance of the league and causing other owners to lose interest.

 To prevent collusion or questionable trades you need firm trade rules.
 A suggested rule is that anyone may challenge a trade, but once a trade is challenged, it goes to a vote where, depending on how many people are involved, the trade can be canceled by the remaining owners in the league not directly involved in the trade.